The Biggest Fintech Company in the World

 Here are the four main areas of technology that Ant Financial focuses on:

-- Big Data – Ant Financial developed “3-1-0” online lending, that is, a service standard characterized by a 3-minute application process, and 1-second loan granting and all with zero manual intervention.
+- Big Data – Ant Financial developed “3-1-0” online lending, that is, a service standard characterized by a 3-minute application process, and 1-second loan decision, all with zero manual intervention.
 This is the backbone of their “Zhima Credit Score”.

 - Facial Recognition – Facial recognition is a huge thing in China, and the Ant Financial facial recognition algorithm achieved 99% accuracy in the international face photograph database LFW, exceeding the human eye’s rate of recognition accuracy of 97.2%.
 It powers Alipay’s “Smile to Pay” functionality.